karlan/AGN_templates/README.md

-# Emprical SED templates for type-1 AGNs and their host galaxies
+# SED templates for type-1 AGNs and their host galaxies

 ## Content